ibm-cloud-docs/account/catalog-add-private.md

 {: #create-cicd-version-terraform}
 {: terraform}

-After adding your product, you can add a version of your software by using Terraform.
+After you add your product, you can add a version of your software by using Terraform.

 1. To install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform, follow the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud_notm}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.